← MRI Terms

 Lateral Recess Stenosis

-This is often important in the lower back.
-It can irritate or compress a nerve root and cause leg pain, numbness, tingling, or weakness.
+The lateral recess is a small pathway inside the spinal canal where a nerve travels before it exits.
+Narrowing here — lateral recess stenosis — is often important in the lower back, where it can irritate or compress a nerve root and cause leg pain, numbness, tingling, or weakness.

 Learn more: